aherbert/gdsc-smlm/docs/model_plugins.rst

 The algorithm used to fit the spots can be configured in the plugin options.
 However all fit results are accepted as long as the fitted signal is above zero, the coordinates are within the fit region and the fitted width is within a factor of 5 of the initial estimate.
 There is no further filtering performed by the plugin on the fit results.
 This provides an upper limit for the recall that is possible using this fitting configuration.
 Filtering of the results using limits on the signal, peak width, precision, etc. is done using the ``Benchmark Filter Analysis`` plugin.

 When all the fitting has been done the fitted coordinates and any candidates coordinates that were not fitted or failed to fit are compared with the actual coordinates that were simulated.
 The two sets of coordinates are assigned as matches if they are within a configured distance.
 In addition the fitted candidates can be set as matches if they are within a factor of the true signal for the localisation.
-The relative signal factor is simply the fitted signal divided by the true signal.
-The relative signal factor (rsf) above or below the true signal (which has 1 for a perfect match) is adjusted so that the new signal factor (sf) score is 0 for a perfect match:
+The relative signal factor is the fitted signal divided by the true signal.
+The relative signal factor above or below the true signal (which has 1 for a perfect match) is adjusted so that the new signal factor (sf) score is 0 for a perfect match:

 .. math::

-    \mathit{sf}=(\mathit{rsf}<1)?1-\frac{1}{\mathit{rsf}}:\mathit{rsf}-1
+    \mathit{sf}= |\log_2(s_1 / s_2)|

+where :math:`\log_2` is the logarithm with base 2.
 The matches are then assigned a score.
 The score is created using a ramped function between the ``Lower distance`` and the ``Match distance``.
 Any distance below the ``Lower distance`` is 1.
 Anything above the ``Match distance`` is 0.
 In between uses a ramp to set the score.
 The ramp is not linear but uses a cosine function.
 This smooths the transition at the ends of the range to make selection of the end points for assessment less critical; the ramp is linear in the exact centre of the range.
 Thus the ideal end points should be above and below the ideal scoring threshold.

 If using a signal factor a similar ramp is applied to produce a signal score and the final score computed as a product of the two.
 The match score is then used to accumulate a score for how accurate the fitting was performed.